Risk Communications

 More than half of active tuberculosis (TB) cases in the United States occur in foreign-born individuals; the majority of these cases are attributable to reactivation of latent TB infection (LTBI).
 Reactivation of LBTI may be prevented with appropriate screening and treatment of those at risk.

-More than half of active tuberculosis (TB) cases in the United States occur in foreign-born individuals; the majority of these cases are attributable to reactivation of latent TB infection (LTBI).
-Reactivation of LBTI may be prevented with appropriate screening and treatment of those at risk.
-Hawthorne Education Center (HEC) serves up to 2,500 adult learners each year; approximately 85% are foreign-born, of whom about three quarters are from high TB burden countries.
-HEC experienced frequent cases of active TB among its adult learners, which caused worry about health and disruption to the school.
-Past attempts to address TB at HEC through traditional ways had been ineffective.
-Hence, in 2004, HEC staff approached researchers at Mayo Clinic for help to address this issue over the long-term.
-A CBPR partnership was formed.
+More than half of active tuberculosis (TB) cases in the United States occur among foreign-born individuals, most of which result from reactivation of latent TB infection (LTBI), a condition that can be prevented through appropriate screening and treatment.
+Hawthorne Education Center (HEC) serves up to 2,500 adult learners each year, approximately 85% of whom are foreign-born, with nearly three-quarters originating from countries with a high TB burden.
+HEC experienced frequent cases of active TB among its learners, leading to health concerns and disruptions to school operations.
+Previous efforts to address TB through traditional approaches had been ineffective, prompting HEC staff to seek long-term solutions.
+In 2004, HEC partnered with researchers at Mayo Clinic to address the issue through a community-based participatory research (CBPR) approach.

 Funding